 There may be no better place to witness the spring passage of songbirds than the Midwest.
 The three main eastern migration routes converge here and since the birds are nearing their breeding grounds the males are usually in full and vigorous song.
-With impressive, often spectacular numbers and diversity of migrants on the best days, the Midwest is certainly comparable to any other migration site in North America.
+With impressive, often spectacular numbers and diversity of migrants on the best days, the Midwest is certainly comparable to any other migration region in North America.
 Our tour takes in two prime locations for spring migrants, Crane Creek (Ohio) and Tawas Point (Michigan), and we also spend two days in the Carolinian forests and grasslands of eastern Kentucky and southern Ohio, where we expect to find most of the southern breeding species.
-Between these sites we should see nearly all of the eastern Neotropical landbird migrants (last year we missed only one - Olive-sided Flycatcher), hopefully including as many as 35 species of warblers—and there is a decent chance of seeing all 38 species.
+Between these sites we should see nearly all of the eastern Neotropical landbird migrants, likely including as many as 35 species of warblers—and there is a decent chance of seeing all 38 species.

 We’ll conclude the trip with a visit to the Kirtland’s Warbler breeding grounds in northern Michigan.

 Days 5-6: Crane Creek and the Magee Marsh Boardwalk are Ohio’s best migration spots.
-The spectacle is similar to the one at Pelee, but here the concentrations of migrants don’t seem to be as weather-dependent, and even on slower days there are still plenty of birds.
+The spectacle is similar to the one at Pelee, but here the concentrations of migrants don’t seem to be as weather-dependent, and even on slower days there are plenty of birds.
 The narrow strip of woods along the lake is more open than at Pelee, and migrants are delightfully visible.
-Here we can usually count on finding more secretive species such as Mourning Warbler, we typically encounter an American Woodcock or two sauntering and bobbing through the wet leaf litter, and we stand a reasonable chance of seeing the skulking Connecticut Warbler.
+Here we can usually count on finding more secretive species such as Mourning Warbler, we typically encounter an American Woodcock or two sauntering and bobbing through the wet leaf litter.

 Adjacent Ottawa National Wildlife Refuge has a variety of waterbirds, including shorebirds if water levels are appropriate, and the adjoining woods attract migrants.
 If we tire of migrants, the woodlands around Toledo have a number of breeding birds, including Acadian, Alder, and Willow Flycatchers and Blue-winged and Pine Warblers; and nearby Oak Openings has breeding Lark Sparrows, their only regular location in the eastern Midwest.
-A few pairs of Summer Tanagers have bred here recently, an isolated northern outpost in their otherwise more southerly range.
+Red-headed Woodpecker breeds here too and this might be our only encounter with this striking and declining species.
 Nights in Oregon.

-Day 7: After a final morning of birding at Crane Creek, we’ll drive north to East Tawas, Michigan.
-Night in East Tawas.
+Day 7: After a final morning of birding at Crane Creek, we’ll drive north to Tawas City, Michigan.
+Night in Tawas City.

 Days 8-9: One of Michigan’s best migration spots, Tawas Point has harbored an astonishing variety of rarities.
 The narrow peninsula is lightly covered with tree clumps and bushes that can be full of migrants given the right winds, and since vegetation is so low, the birds are often more visible.
-A long sandy spit usually hosts a variety of shorebirds, occasionally including Piping Plover.
-If migrants are scarce, we’ll leave Tawas after lunch, perhaps visiting Tuttle Marsh where American Bittern and Virginia Rail can often be heard and seen.
-A bit farther south there are some abandoned fields where Clay-colored Sparrow breeds along with many Bobolinks.
-Night in East Tawas.
+A long sandy spit usually hosts a variety of shorebirds, sometimes including Piping Plover, which has nested here in recent years.

-Day 10: After a final day of birding around Tawas Point, we’ll drive north to Mio.
+Day 10: After a final day of birding around Tawas Point, we’ll drive north to Mio stopping along the beautiful Au Sable River where we might see breeding Winter Wrens and Purple Finches.
 Just north of Mio are many Amish farms, where Upland Sandpipers and other grassland species breed.
 Weather permitting, we’ll look for American Woodcock and Whip-poor-will this evening.
 Night in Mio.

-Day 12: The tour concludes this morning in Detroit.
+Day 12: The tour concludes this morning in Romulus.